axisgroup/design-process/2-Define/Methods/user-scenarios.md

 Harriet, a local art event organizer, has a problem: she needs to find a great film for her December event.
 Getting into her psyche, Harriet is specifically looking for a film with a winter theme.
 Her motivation might be that she needs to attract a larger-than-average attendance to make up for a small failure at the last screening.

 Harriet starts out on the home page and quickly conducts a search.
 She spends a little time searching and browsing, watches a clip here and there, and finally settles on a film that interests her.
 She reads some details about the film, including reviews from both LUX and other searchers, plus bookmarks the artist for later screenings.
-Finally she puts the film in her basket and hires the artist during checkout.
+Finally, she puts the film in her basket and hires the artist during checkout.
 Harriet has successfully completed her goal — she found a wintry film for her December event.

---
+---

 References: